mtkendapady/react-comics/README.md

 ### The state of your whole application is stored in an object tree within a single store.

-A single state tree makes it easier to debug an application; it also enables you to persist your app's state in development, for a faster development cycle.
+A single state tree makes it easier to debug an application.

+It also enables you to persist your app's state in development, for a faster development cycle.

 Some functionality which has been traditionally difficult to implement - Undo/Redo, for example - can suddenly become trivial to implement, if all of your state is stored in a single tree.

 ```js
 console.log(store.getState())